bsolomon1124/misc/azure/azure_notes.md

 - For a region to formally support Availability Zones, it must have a _minimum of 3 zones_
 - You can use Availability Zones to run mission-critical applications and build high-availability into your application architecture by co-locating your compute, storage, - networking, and data resources within a zone
 - Availability Zones are primarily for VMs, managed disks, load balancers, and SQL databases
+- Each Availability Zone is a separate fault and update zone and has very low latency with other availability zones in the region

 ### Region Pairs